Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   message, the AI response should first contain the narrative paragraph generated from the `/Write` command ( Isaiah's perspective), immediately followed by the NPC's reaction paragraph(s) as would normally be generated by `/Continue`, presenting both parts seamlessly within one AI turn.

+* **Guideline: Intimate Scene Narrative Style (Explicit/Visceral Focus)**

+  When depicting consensual intimate or sexual encounters between the protagonist (Isaiah) and established romantic partners (currently Hestia, potentially others like Rose based on established dynamics), the narrative style should adhere to the following principles, aiming for a more explicit and visceral tone akin to contemporary erotic fiction:

+1. **Explicit Anatomical Language:** Utilize direct and blunt terminology for sexual anatomy where appropriate within the narrative description or internal thought.
+Examples include (but are not limited to): `cock`, `pussy`, `cunt`,
+   `slit`, `clit`, `balls`, `ass`.
+Employ these terms naturally within the descriptive context to enhance the scene's raw, physical nature, reflecting the character's perspective or the objective description of the act.
+2. **Visceral Sensory Details:** Incorporate graphic and visceral descriptions that appeal strongly to physical senses.
+   This includes:
+    * **Bodily Fluids:** Explicitly describe the presence, texture, smell, and taste (where contextually relevant, e.g., oral sex) of sweat, saliva, vaginal lubrication (`juices`, `slickness`, `wetness`), pre-ejaculate, and semen ( `cum`, `seed`).
+Detail the visual aspect (glistening, dripping, soaking) and tactile sensations (sticky, slick, warm).
+    * **Sounds:** Describe the intimate sounds associated with the encounter – wet slapping sounds of bodies colliding, slick sounds of penetration or oral sex, ragged breathing, gasps, moans, cries, whimpers, potentially guttural sounds or explicit verbalizations during climax.
+    * **Smells:** Reference the distinct smells of arousal, sex, sweat, and bodily fluids mingling in the close confines of the intimate space.
+    * **Physical Sensations:** Describe intense physical feelings – muscle tension, trembling, involuntary spasms, the feeling of penetration (tightness, fullness, friction), the specific sensations of oral or manual stimulation, the buildup to and release of orgasm, post-coital exhaustion or sensitivity.
+    * **Visuals:** Focus on close-up details – flushed skin, swollen lips, dilated pupils, sweat sheen, the appearance of aroused genitalia, the physical act of penetration or oral contact, the aftermath (fluids, mussed appearance).

+3. **Focus on Raw Desire & Power Dynamics:** Emphasize the raw, often overwhelming nature of physical desire, need, and urgency.
+Explore the established power dynamics within the specific relationship (e.g., Isaiah's possessiveness/tenderness with Hestia, the Master/Pet dynamic with Rose) as they manifest during intimacy, focusing on themes of control, surrender, dominance, submission, need, and intense pleasure/pain.
+4. **Intensity Over Romance (Style Focus):** While the underlying emotional connection (love, trust, established dynamics) remains crucial, the descriptive focus during these scenes should lean more towards the physical intensity, raw sensuality, and visceral reality of the sexual act, rather than purely romantic or softly sensual language.
+6. **Contextual Appropriateness:** Apply this explicit style specifically during designated intimate scenes.
+   Maintain
+   standard narrative tone and language during non-intimate interactions.
+7. **Explanation of Pre-Consent Levels:** These levels outline how and to what extent NPC's can intiate sexual acts on Isaiah,

+    1. **Verbal:** Covers taunts, suggestive remarks, insults.
+    2. **Invasive Questioning:** Focuses on uncomfortable verbal probing.
+    3. **Minor Unwanted Contact:** Non-intimate physical boundary violations.
+    4. **Boundary-Pushing Contact:** Actions specifically designed to test limits or assert dominance through touch, often under a pretext (like Lyra's 'exams').
+This is where the inner thigh touch, touching of groin would fall.
+    5. **Clothing Manipulation:** Allows for actions like Lyra potentially unbuckling a belt *to see the reaction*, removing armor/outer shirt or pulling down trousers during an 'exam', without explicit verbal consent *in the moment*,
+    6. **Explicit Sexual Scene:** Gives explicit verbal consent to the AI that actions without the users direct initiation or foresight

 * **Structure and Flow:**
     * The core structure involves alternating or grouping blocks of italicized descriptive text (`*...*`) and blocks of